Awards

 The INFORMS Technical Section on Telecommunications and Network Analytics Best Paper Award will be given to an outstanding paper applying OR techniques in the context of telecommunications.
 The paper must have been published in a refereed journal and written in English.
 The paper must present innovative OR approaches to complex problems in all topics related to the field of telecommunications including, but not being limited to: telecommunications modeling, policy, and technology, network economics, network design, algorithms, and optimization, sensor networks, wireless and broadband networks, vehicle and mobile computing, semantic networks, network survivability and reliability, information security and privacy, quality of service, internet, and multimedia, data mining applications in networks.

-The 2023 Best Paper Award Award was given during the INFORMS Annual Meeting, October 15-18, 2023, in Phoenix, Arizona, and the winner of the award was:
+The 2025 Best Paper Award was given during the INFORMS Annual Meeting, Atlanta, GA, the winner of the award was:

 The finalists were: